Welcome to First in the Forest

-Wake Forest prides itself on being a University which provides access and opportunity.
-For a growing population of Wake Forest students who are first-generation in college, we want to ensure that the means to acclimate, navigate and succeed are available to them.
-In Fall 2020, we welcomed 145 new first-generation students; that represents a 45% increase over 2019.
-This increased cohort of students is a welcome sign that Wake Forest is becoming a destination for more first-generation students who see the University as a welcoming place of committed faculty and staff.
+Wake Forest prides itself on being a University that provides access and opportunity.
+For a growing population of Wake Forest students who are first-generation or Federal Pell Grant eligible in college, we want to ensure that the means to acclimate, navigate, and succeed are available to them.
+In Fall 2024, we welcomed 157 new First in the Forest students; that represents an 18% increase over 2023.
+This increased cohort of students is a welcome sign that Wake Forest is becoming a destination for more first-generation or Pell-eligible students who see the University as a welcoming place of committed faculty and staff.

-However, our commitment to recruit and enroll first-generation students must be complemented by an equal commitment to making sure they thrive.
-The First in the Forest Program intends to support our first-generation students throughout their academic careers to ensure that they have the same academic assistance and opportunity afforded to other students.
+However, our commitment to recruit and enroll first-generation or Pell-eligible students must be complemented by an equal commitment to making sure they thrive.
+The First in the Forest Program intends to support our students throughout their academic careers to ensure that they have the same academic assistance and opportunity afforded to other students.

 “Coming into Wake Forest, I didn’t realize how much support would be given to students like me.
 It feels like everybody has so much on their plate and is so accomplished.
 I definitely felt “Imposter Syndrome.”
 I was questioning myself.
 How did I make it here when everyone is so incredible and so talented?
 As my freshman year went on, I realized that I had earned my place.